abagusetty/CMakeBuild/dox/ExtendingNWChemExBase.md

 additional target will not be namespace protected and may collided with our targets.
 To avoid this we append a suffix that we expect to be unique.

+:memo: The convention is to append `_External` to each target.

 NWChemExBase Model
 ------------------